mrprotocoll/mrprotocoll/README.md

 - ⚙️ Git <> Docker <> AWS <> Linux <> CI/CD
 - 🖥️ Jira <> Confluence <> Linear

 Feel free to reach out to me if you have any questions, or collaboration opportunities, or just want to chat.
-I'm always open to new connections and exciting projects.